A geometric multiscale model for the numerical simulation of blood flow in the human left heart

-In order to couple the 3D CFD model of the LH with the 0D circulation model of the whole cardiovascular system, we first remove from the 0D model Eq. \eqref{0D_VLA}, \eqref{0D_VLV}, \eqref{0D_pLA}, \eqref{0D_pLV}, \eqref{0D_QMV}, \eqref{0D_QAV} and we replace them with the 3D model of the LH.
-The coupling between che 3D and 0D models consists of the enforcement of the continuity of flowrates and pressures on the ``artificially chopped" boundaries, i.e. inlet and outlet sections of the 3D domain: $\Gamma^{\text{PVein}_i}$, $i=1, \dots, 5$ and $\Gamma_t^\mathrm{AA}$.
+In order to couple the 3D CFD model of the LH with the 0D circulation model of the whole cardiovascular system, we first remove from the 0D model Eq. \eqref{0D_VLA}, \eqref{0D_VLV}, \eqref{0D_pressurechambers} for $\mathrm i = \mathrm{LA}, \mathrm{LV}$ and \eqref{0D_flowrates} for $\mathrm j = \mathrm{MV}, \mathrm{AV}$, and we replace them with the 3D model of the LH.
+The coupling between the 3D and 0D models consists of the enforcement of the continuity of flowrates and pressures on the ``artificially chopped'' boundaries, i.e. inlet and outlet sections of the 3D domain: $\Gamma^{\text{PVein}_i}$, $i=1, \dots, 5$ and $\Gamma_t^\mathrm{AA}$.